Table of Contents

 The Steps of the SAP Return-to-Duty Process:

-Please note that the SAP only performs an Initial Evaluation, assigns a recommended course of action, verifies compliance through a Follow Up Evaluation, prescribes a Follow Up Testing Plan, and reports this to an employer.
-The RTD Process is not completed until an employer performs a RTD Test and the Follow Up Testing Plan and the employee tests negative on all tests.
+Note: The SAP only 1) performs an Initial Evaluation, 2) assigns a recommended course of action, 3) verifies compliance through a Follow Up Evaluation, 4) prescribes a Follow Up Testing Plan, and 5) reports this to an employer (it is required that these reports are sent directly to the company DER - "Designated Employee Representative").
+The SAP does not order any employment related drug tests, does not manage any part of the USCG "Cure Process" including their drug testing requirements, and does not determine anything resembling "fit for duty".
+The Return-to-Duty Process is not completed until an employer performs and documents a Return-to-Duty test (which can only be ordered by an employer) and the Follow Up Testing Plan (which can only be implemented and performed by an employer) and the employee tests negative on all tests.

 1) Initial Evaluation: